 California is among the nation's leaders in sustainable energy and strives to lead by example.
 With transportation being the largest source of greenhouse gas (GHG) emissions in California, the state is pushing for a large increase in the adoption of electric vehicles.
 In 2012, California Governor Edmund G. Brown signed an Executive Order calling for 1.5 million zero emission vehicles on California's roads by 2025.
 Currently, one in five electric vehicles (EVs) in the United States is registered within PG&E's service territory.

-In December of 2016, the California Public Utilities (CPUC) approved a three year program to install 7,500 electric vehicle (EV) chargers at multi-unit dwellings and workplaces throughout PG&E's service territory between 2018 and 2020.
+In December of 2016, the California Public Utilities (CPUC) approved a three year program to install up to 7,500 electric vehicle (EV) chargers at multi-unit dwellings and workplaces throughout PG&E's service territory between 2018 and 2020.
 By supporting the adoption of EVs, the program extends efforts to reduce GHG emissions across the state and makes sure all PG&E customers have the ability to take advantage of clean energy travel options.

 Our vendors play an important role in the program's success.
 They bring innovative charging solutions to PG&E customers and promote clean transportation in California.
 We encourage you to explore our site to learn more about the program, review the expectations for vendors and access supporting material.